SiD-array/movie-recommender/README.md

 ## Contact

-For any queries or suggestions, please reach out to [Your Name/Email]
+For any queries or suggestions, please reach out to Siddharth Bhople at sid.work0403@gmail.com